Jose Guerrero seals third place for Peru with three clinical finishes in the second half, as Venezuela end the match with ten men

 But it proved to be nothing more than fleeting hope for Farias’ men, and Guerrero sealed the win for Peru as the clock moved into injury time.
 The Hamburg striker showed great skill to evade his marker at the top of the box, and finished with aplomb past the helpless Vega.

-Two minutes later, with virtually the last kick of the game, Guerrero completed his hat trick with a simple finish after once again finding space at the heart of the Venezuelan defence to seal third place for Peru in the 2011 Copa America.
+Two minutes later, with virtually the last kick of the game, Guerrero completed his hat-trick with a simple finish after once again finding space at the heart of the Venezuelan defence to seal third place for Peru in the 2011 Copa America, their best finish since 1983 when they also came in third.